mattpe/wbma/docs/w2-login.md

 ### Extra.
 Optimize APIHooks.js

 1. Don't repeat yourself!
 Is there any repeating code in that you could put into reusable functions?
-Create ApiHooks.js to hooks folder and collect all API fetches there and then think about how you could do reusable functions of the repeating code.
+Create ApiHooks.js to hooks folder and collect all API fetches there and then think about how you could do reusable functions from the repeating code.